-For those of us who can swing a wrench, oil changes are easy to do on our own.
-If you’re less mechanically inclined, though, there plenty of places to get your oil changed, like quick and convenient oil change facilities, independent and chain shops, and of course your local dealership.
+For those of us who can swing a wrench, or for those of us with any of the Top 5 DEWALT Torque Wrenches in our automotive toolkits, oil changes are easy to do on our own.
+If you’re less mechanically inclined, though, there are plenty of places to get your oil changed, like quick and convenient oil change facilities, independent and chain shops, and of course your local dealership.
 Having a trained technician swap out your oil is a simple and fairly inexpensive process, but there are a few things to keep in mind before handing over your keys at the service desk.

 1. Know what type oil that your car uses.
 Oil is to your engine as blood is to your body.
 Each of us runs on a certain type of blood, and with the wrong type in our veins, we won’t stay healthy for too long.
 Cars operate the same way with their oils.
 If you use the incorrect grade, you could damage valves, pistons, and all the other bits that move inside the engine.

 There are a variety of oils to choose from, like 0w20, 5w30, 5w40,10w30, 15w40, fully synthetic, semi-synthetic, non-synthetic, high mileage, high age–even purple!
 How can you be sure which is the right one for your vehicle?
 Fortunately, this information is provided in your car’s handbook, usually in the maintenance section.
 The handbook can tell you the qualifications and grade of oil your vehicle needs.